-4.3.1 Characterize the energetic particle environment of Pluto and Charon
+4.3.1 Characterize the Energetic Particle Environment of Pluto and Charon

-For large atmospheric escape rates, the interaction may be best described as "cometlike," with significant mass-loading over an extensive region; for small escape rates the interaction is probably confined to a much smaller region, creating a more "Venus-like" interaction (Luhmann et al., 1991), where electrical currents in the gravitationally bound ionosphere deflect the solar wind flow.
-At aphelion (50 AU), should Pluto's atmosphere completely collapse and freeze onto the surface, then the interaction becomes "Moon-like" with the solar wind suffering minimal deflection and directly bombarding the bare, icy dayside surface.
-Not having a detectable atmosphere, Charon almost certainly has such a "Moon-like" interaction, remaining primarily in the solar wind if Pluto's interaction is weak but becoming totally engulfed if Pluto's interaction is strongly "comet-like" and extends beyond Charon's orbit at 17 RP (where Pluto's radius, RP, is 1150 km).
+For large atmospheric escape rates, the interaction may be best described as "comet-like," with significant mass-loading over an extensive region; for small escape rates the interaction is probably confined to a much smaller region, creating a more "Venus-like" interaction (Luhmann et al. 1991), where electrical currents in the gravitationally bound ionosphere deflect the solar wind flow.
+At aphelion (49 AU), should Pluto's atmosphere completely collapse and freeze onto the surface, then the interaction becomes "Moon-like" with the solar wind suffering minimal deflection and directly bombarding the bare, icy dayside surface.
+Not having a detectable atmosphere, Charon almost certainly has such a "Moon-like" interaction, remaining primarily in the solar wind if Pluto's interaction is weak but becoming totally engulfed if Pluto's interaction is strongly "comet-like" and extends beyond Charon's orbit at 17 $R_P$ (where Pluto's radius, $R_P$ , is 1150 km).
 The solar wind is supersonic so that when the flow impinges on an obstacle (such as the magnetosphere of the Earth or other planet) an upstream bow shock must form to slow and deflect the supersonic (actually superfast-mode magnetosonic) plasma.
-The weak interplanetary magnetic field (IMF) at 30 AU and heavy ions formed by photoionizing the heavy molecules of Pluto's escaping atmosphere have very large gyroradi ( $\sim 500 \text{ R}{\text{P}}$ ).
+The weak interplanetary magnetic field (IMF) at 30 AU and heavy ions formed by photoionizing the heavy molecules of Pluto's escaping atmosphere have very large gyroradi ( $\sim$ 500 $R{\rm P}$ ).
 The net results of these non-fluid or kinetic effects are to make the bow shock a thick transition region and to make the shape of the interaction region asymmetric where the direction of asymmetry is governed by the direction of the IMF.
 The New Horizons' SWAP instrument will measure the perturbation of the solar wind produced by the solar wind interaction with Pluto's atmosphere and both SWAP and PEPSSI can detect the energetic ions produced by the ionization of molecules from Pluto's atmosphere.

-4.3.2 Refine bulk parameters (radii, masses, densities) and orbits of Pluto and Charon
+4.3.2 Refine Bulk Parameters (Radii, Masses, Densities) and Orbits of Pluto and Charon

 The largest uncertainty in the heliocentric orbit of the Pluto system is its heliocentric distance.
-This will be improved by using Doppler ranging will determine the distance of the spacecraft, and optical navigation to determine the New Horizons trajectory relative to the Pluto system.
+This will be improved by using Doppler ranging to determine the distance of the spacecraft, and optical navigation to determine the New Horizons trajectory relative to the Pluto system.
 Optical navigation is further aided by the differences in view angle to Pluto from New Horizons and the Earth.